Certificate in Positive Psychology

 To complete the course, you’ll return to Kripalu for the final immersion, where you’ll present your final project.

-The lead faculty for the Certificate in Positive Psychology course are Dr. Tal Ben-Shahar, a pioneer and leader in the field, and Dr. Maria Sirois, author of Every Day Counts: Lessons in Love, Faith, and Resilience from Children Facing Illness.
-Adjunct Faculty include Megan McDonough and Megha Nancy Buttenheim.
+The lead faculty for the Certificate in Positive Psychology course are Dr. Tal Ben-Shahar, a pioneer and leader in the field, Dr. Maria Sirois, author of Every Day Counts: Lessons in Love, Faith, and Resilience from Children Facing Illness, and Megan McDonough, CEO of Wholebeing Institute.
+Adjunct Faculty include Megha Nancy Buttenheim and Phoebe Atkinson.

 Along with a Certificate in Positive Psychology, you complete an important final project—a presentation you’ve created outlining what you find compelling and important about Positive Psychology.
 Use this final project as a personal treatise, a declaration that guides your life and/or your professional work.
 Or use the presentation to share with others in your community to gain visibility and credibility to build your business.